 Start by preheating your oven to 350 degrees Fahrenheit.
 Next, mix the dry and the wet ingredients in separate bowls.
 Then gently combine into one bowl.
 Stir until the mixture is mostly uniform.

-If making muffins, spoon the batter into a non-stick or greased muffin tin.
-If making bread, pour into a loaf pan.
+Next, spoon the batter into a non-stick or greased muffin tin.
+(If making bread, pour into a loaf pan.)
 Bake muffins for 25 minutes, or bread for 75 minutes.
 (This is when your kitchen will start to smell amazing!).

 Take the muffins/bread out of the oven and check for done-ness with a fork or toothpick.
 If it doesn’t come out clean, bake a little while longer.

-Then it’s time to enjoy. 🙂 The full healthy pumpkin muffins recipe is at the bottom of this post.
+Then it’s time to enjoy. 🙂 The full recipe for pumpkin muffins with applesauce is at the bottom of this post.
 I hope you love them like I do!

 For more delicious muffin/bread recipes, check these out: